la2050/challenge/_2021/create/chrysalis.md

   retaining their job for at least 6 months.
 A 2010 Mathematica Policy Research study showed that an adult with barriers to employment who can stay employed or in a program for 6 months will have improved employment and social outcomes for the long term.
 We measure success by collecting impact data about our programs and clients, including the number of clients 1) completing our program, 2) transitioning to outside, permanent jobs, 3) retaining employment for 6 months, and 4) wages earned.
 Data is collected from a variety of sources and tracked in our organization-wide database.
 We create a monthly dashboard, which tracks information about the services each client has accessed and the time it takes for clients to complete our program and find a job.
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '1500' Describe how Los Angeles County will be different if your work is successful.: >- If successful, Chrysalis will CREATE opportunities for over 1,100 formerly incarcerated people to reenter society, find work and get on the path to self-sufficiency during the grant year.
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '1500' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '5000' Describe how Los Angeles County will be different if your work is successful.: >- If successful, Chrysalis will CREATE opportunities for over 1,100 formerly incarcerated people to reenter society, find work and get on the path to self-sufficiency during the grant year.
 Our approach to reentry is jobs.
 We are recognized leaders in the reentry community connecting people to employment and assisting people to increase their incomes.
 CE workers earn wages and pay taxes, reducing their recidivism rates and dependence on government assistance.
 They receive on-the-job training from supervisors with lived experience in homelessness and incarceration.
 And they are paired with an Employment Specialist, to support their job search throughout their transitional employment, helping to move them successfully into mainstream employment.
 Employment improves housing stability, increases self-esteem and sense of dignity, and creates better physical and mental health, while also setting in motion changes that have positive ripple effects on families, communities, and society.
 Describe the role of collaborating organizations on this project.: '' Which of LA2050’s resources will be of the most value to you?: >- Access to the LA2050 community,Hosting virtual events or